20c/grainy/README.md

 You can apply the permissions stored in the permission set to any data dict and data that the permission set does not have READ access to will be removed.

-twentyc.perms was created out of a need to apply granular permissions on potentially large dict objects and perform well.
+grainy was created out of a need to apply granular permissions on potentially large dict objects and perform well.

     # init
     pset = core.PermissionSet(